microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ContentId: 3AC4DBB5-1469-47FD-9CC2-6C94684D4A9D
 PageTitle: Debug Node.js Apps using VS Code
 DateApproved: 6/8/2017
-MetaDescription: Visual Studio Code includes Node.js debugging support.
+MetaDescription: The Visual Studio Code editor includes Node.js debugging support.
 Set breakpoints, step-in, inspect variables and more.
 MetaSocialImage: debugging_Debugging.png
 ---
 # Node.js Debugging in VS Code

-Visual Studio Code has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and any other language that gets transpiled to JavaScript.
+The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and any other language that gets transpiled to JavaScript.

 >**Are you new to VS Code?** Learn more and download a [faster Node.js editor here](/nodejs).